How to Design a Network for a Small Business

 - Personal Area Network (PAN): Home offices utilize this type of network to connect multiple nodes, such as computers, mobile phones, notepads, printers, and fax machines.

 - Campus Area Network (CAN): This design type connects LANS within a specific geographic area—usually schools.

 The frequency of Wi-Fi connections in business settings has been on the rise.
 Hospitals, campuses, corporate offices, and even retail outlets rely on computer networking to provide useful information for their employees and customers every day.

 * Note: IIt’s always a good idea to plan ahead for network growth that accounts for two to three years of company growth so your future needs are more easily met.

 How to Prevent Computer Security Vulnerabilities

 Sharing files and software is vital to your clients' businesses.
 Protecting their data is an integral part of daily operations.
 No matter what the design, an unencrypted network connection and outdated software leaves the network vulnerable to malware, phishing, proxies, spyware, adware, botnets, and spam—all of which can cripple or disable the entire business.

 - Use complex passwords to encrypt the network traffic through wireless encryption protocols (WEPs).

 - Set authorization access and restrictions to certain employees through programming.

-- Turn on VPN to enable remote computer access.
+- Utilize a VPN to enable remote computer access.